openstax/vscode-h5p/README.md

 # VScode H5P extension
-A VSCode extension to play, create, edit and download H5P contenttinside your Visual Studio Code IDE (Integrated Development Environment).
+A VSCode extension to play, create, edit and download H5P content tinside your Visual Studio Code IDE (Integrated Development Environment).
 This project is a development effort to integrate H5P manipulation into Poet.
 A library developed by Openstax.

 `The project is still in its early stages and is not yet ready for production use.`